Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Discussion

-Overall, even though a relatively large amount of pre-wildfire periods are required ($\sim 5$ years) to consider seasonalities and trend changes, we find that this methodology could be extended to other fire-prone regions on Earth, and that this methodology could be potentially used to estimate the effects of other abrupt changes, always considering the need for control or unaffected regions.
+Overall, even though a relatively large amount of pre-wildfire periods are required ($\sim 5$ years) to consider seasonalities and trend changes, we find that this methodology could be extended to other fire-prone regions around the world, and that this methodology could be potentially used to estimate the effects of other abrupt changes, always considering the need for control or unaffected regions.
 The assumptions made to construct the models presented in this study are commonly used in statistical procedures \citep{Xu2017}, and this methodology is generalizable as the size of our sample and time period studied are sufficient to detect subtle system changes.
 However, these assumptions could be further validated, for example randomizing treatment with the current data that we have and ensuring that $\delta_{it}$ is flat in pre- and post-wildfire periods.
 For control regions where vegetation is clearly different than the burned regions, counterfactual estimation can be very useful.
 Hypothetical vegetation for strongly autocorrelated time series with strong seasonalities appear to be harder to model in the long-term.
 How best to determine when using simpler control regions rather than using synthetic controls is an issue that needs further analysis.
 In this study, models to estimate average treatment effects from wildfires worked best as there were more pre-wildfire periods to calibrate the synthetic controls, and when there were enough observations post-wildfire.
 Ultimately, the stratification of meaningful groups shows that this methodology allows for identifying different recovery patterns from different types of vegetation and the interaction of this vegetation with different environments.
+We expect new methodologies showing different stratifications to stem in the future.